I-Dont-Remember/buildingonslack/content/en/SADI/index.md

 ## Community Contribution

 We welcome your contributions!
 Share the best Slack App design inspiration you've run into, either from your own apps or ones out in the wild.
-Try using **[Slack's Block Kit Builder](https://app.slack.com/block-kit-builder/)** to design interfaces without code.
+You can also design your own interfaces (without any code!) using **[Slack's Block Kit Builder](https://app.slack.com/block-kit-builder/)**.

-**Questions?**
+{{< btn class="btn-primary btn-lg px-4 mb-2" label="Submit Inspo Examples" href="https://airtable.com/shrWEEDVl1rtVRk2M" newTab=true >}}

+### What are we looking for?

+Submissions can be for anything relevant to Slack App user experience, even just an idea.
+Since that's quite broad, a few examples to get you thinking:

+- A creative use of Block Kit to approximate a common feature from web frameworks like Bootstrap, Material UI, e.g. `Accordion/Collapsibles in Slack`
+- General patterns that other Slack Apps may find useful.
+Ex: For access control, suggest others borrow the concept of `ACL (Access Control Lists)` and provide relevant info for how to surface it in Slack.
+- _< Your Idea here >_

+### Questions?

 _Reach out to [buildingonslack@notxss.anonaddy.com](mailto:buildingonslack@notxss.anonaddy.com)._

-**Angry comments?**
+### Angry comments?

 _Send to /dev/null._